ClicShoppingV3Community/Modules_dashboard_product_monitor/README.md

 This module contains

 - The language files in English and French
-- The css file in French and English
 - The module

 Via the installation system administration ClicShopping